inactivist/twitter-streamer/README.md

 It's currently in an early beta test state, and needs testing and improvement.
 (see [Known issues](#known-issues), below)

+## PROJECT STATUS ##

+**NOTE:** This project is not currently ported to Python 3, and is otherwise woefully out of date.
+It is not under active development, though there are several improvements I plan on pushing to this repo.
+Please check the issues list if you have any questions or concerns.

 ## Prerequisites ##

 You will need:

  1. Python 2.7, [Tweepy][tweepy] and its prerequisites.